-- a) Computing facilities are provided for the pursuit of legitimate University activities: - i.
-Teaching and learning. - ii.
+- ii.
 Research. - iii.
 Personal educational development. - iv.
-Administration and management of University business. - b) Limited use of the University network and IT facilities for personal purposes other than UEA work or study, for instance access to the internet, is permitted.
-However such use must not interfere with work or studies, must be legal and must be strictly in accordance with the requirements laid down in these Conditions of Computer Use. - :) Staff should not use the University e-mail service for sending personal e-mails unrelated to UEA work (see 3.11b).
+Administration and management of University business. - v.
+Any other lawful activity in furtherance of the mission of the University. - b) Limited use of the University network and IT facilities for personal purposes other than UEA work or study, for instance access to the internet, is permitted.
+However such use must not interfere with work or studies, must be legal and must be strictly in accordance with the requirements laid down in these Conditions of Computer Use.